dynafense/slt_june_2022/README.md

 ## A. Windows: Steps to install nmap on your laptop

-1. Go to [nmap](https://nmap.org/download#windows) and download the executable that says `nmap-7.92-setup.exe` using your favourite web browser
+1. Go to [nmap](https://nmap.org/download#windows) and download the executable that says `nmap-7.92-setup.exe` using your favourite web browser.

 ![nmap-windows](nmap-windows.png)